lambdadevelopment/LambdaOS/README.md

 ***LambdaOS***

-LambdaOS is an open source operating system based on Linux Mint.
+LambdaOS is an open source operating system based on Kubuntu.
 - See our [website](https://theosteam.github.io/lambdaos) to see our latest release.
 ---